 Google takes several steps to ensure a consistent auction process so Google Ads bids can be compared fairly with bids from other ad networks.

-- When a publisher offers inventory to Ad Manager, Google Ads runs its own auction and composes the best ad unit -- with a full slot ad or a group of text ads.
+- When a publisher offers inventory to Ad Manager, Google Ads runs its own auction and composes the best ad unit, like a full slot ad or a group of text ads.
 Google Ads will then calculate the appropriate Ad Manager bid for the ad unit by taking the ads' bids and applying the Google Ads revenue share.

 - This bid is compared with other Ad Manager advertiser bids and any controls set by publishers, such as minimum CPMs.
 Bids that don't meet these publisher controls are ignored.